The following are some examples of situations in which a finding that the person knowingly

 EXAMPLE 1.
 After we deny an SSI claim, a person applies for benefits in another office.
 In the

-second SSI application, he omits a significant resource that he reported in the first
+second SSI application, they omit a significant resource that they reported in the

 EXAMPLE 2.
 A person presents altered documents in support of a claim, or uses someone else’s

 EXAMPLE 3.
-After SSA requests that an SSI claimant report all income and resources, he reports
+After SSA requests that an SSI claimant report all income and resources, they report

-one bank account with a balance of $1,000, but fails to report another bank account
+one bank account with a balance of $1,000, but fail to report another bank account

 with a balance of $15,000, which we discovered through the Access to Financial Institutions